If you're planning to work during your studies, you'll need to be aware of any restrictions that might affect you.

 Please apply online to make this application and your visa will be re-issued as a BRP to enable you work in the UK.

 If you're studying a 12 month Masters course, you should note that the summer period is set aside for full time study to focus on writing your dissertation.
-It isn't considered a vacation so you shouldn't work full time during this period until you have submitted your dissertation.
+It isn't considered a holiday so you shouldn't work full time during this period until you have submitted your dissertation and the course end date has passed.

 Research degree students